SongRongLee/mir-svc/README.md

 # Unsupervised WaveNet-based Singing Voice Conversion Using Pitch Augmentation and Two-phase Approach
 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)
 This repository implements the singing voice conversion method described in [Pitchnet: Unsupervised Singing Voice Conversion with Pitch Adversarial Network](https://arxiv.org/abs/1912.01852) along with multiple improvements regarding its conversion quality using PyTorch.
-Detailed surveys and experiments have been published as a master thesis, you can view it [here](TODO).
+Detailed surveys and experiments have been published as a master thesis, you can get it [here](https://www.airitilibrary.com/Publication/alDetailedMesh1?DocID=U0001-1107202111044100).

 You can find demo audio files and comaprisons to the original PitchNet on our [demo website](https://songronglee.github.io/singing-voice-conversion/).